fizcris/CarND-Advanced-Lane-Lines/README.md

 ### `find_lane_pixels()`

-This is one of the core functions of the line detection algorithm, it uses a slifing window search approach to find the lane pixels.
+This is one of the core functions of the line detection algorithm, it uses a sliding window search approach to find the lane pixels.
-It basically uses the filtered point obtained by `find_lane_x_points(warped_image)` and uses it a start middle poitn at the bottom of the image, then creates a box with the hyperarameters stated below, and climbs up the image detectign the pixels.
+It basically uses the filtered point obtained by `find_lane_x_points(warped_image)` and uses it a start middle point at the bottom of the image, then creates a box with the hyperparameters stated below and it climbs up the image detecting the pixels.

 ```
 # HYPERPARAMETERS